seanmorris/Weaker/weakerset/README.md

 * `...entries` - A list of objects to add to the map.

 #### Returns
-A newly constructed `WeakerMap` object.
+A newly constructed `WeakerSet` object.

 ```javascript
 const ws = new WeakerSet({a:1}, {b:2}, {c:3});